CrunchyData/postgres-operator/docs/content/pgo-client/reference/pgo_create_cluster.md

       --pgbackrest-custom-config string       The name of a ConfigMap containing pgBackRest configuration files.
       --pgbackrest-memory string              Set the amount of memory to request for the pgBackRest repository.
 Defaults to server value (48Mi).
       --pgbackrest-memory-limit string        Set the amount of memory to limit for the pgBackRest repository.
       --pgbackrest-pvc-size string            The size of the PVC capacity for the pgBackRest repository.
 Overrides the value set in the storage class.
-This is ignored if the storage type of "local" is not used.
+This is ignored if the storage type of "posix" is not used.
 Must follow the standard Kubernetes format, e.g. "10.1Gi"
       --pgbackrest-repo-path string           The pgBackRest repository path that should be utilized instead of the default.
 Required for standby clusters to define the location of an existing pgBackRest repository.
       --pgbackrest-s3-bucket string           The AWS S3 bucket that should be utilized for the cluster when the "s3" storage type is enabled for pgBackRest.